Avishek-7/Super_mall_web_app/README.md

 - **User Dashboard:** Personalized dashboard with user-specific data
 - **Admin Panel:** Comprehensive management interface for all platform data
 - **Demo Data System:** Rich demo content for showcasing platform capabilities

+## 🔒 Security & Evaluation Notice

+**For Project Evaluators & Reviewers:**
+- This repository does NOT contain actual Firebase API keys for security reasons
+- Actual credentials are stored in `.env` files (gitignored)
+- For evaluation purposes, please see [`FIREBASE_SETUP.md`](./FIREBASE_SETUP.md) for setup instructions
+- Demo credentials can be provided upon request for evaluation
+- The application includes mock mode for basic functionality testing
 - **Responsive Design:** Mobile-first UI with TailwindCSS gradients and modern design
 - **Real-time Data:** Live updates with Firebase Firestore
 - **Comprehensive Testing:** 29+ automated tests with Vitest and React Testing Library